How do I schedule a Young Audiences program?

 What about supplies?

 When a workshop or residency requires supplies to be provided by the school or site, the contact person will be sent a detailed list of required items when the workshop is initially booked.
 These materials are a crucial component of many programs.
 Artists are available to discuss these needs with the school or site if requested.
 Some programs require a per-student supply fee.
 Our Education Director or Scheduling Coordinator will provide you will the fee associated with each program when scheduling and what it will cover.

 What about mileage?

 When a performance, residency, or workshop requires travel of more than 30 miles one-way, we charge a mileage fee to cover the artist's travel.
-Our Education Director or Scheduling Coordinator will provide you will the fee when scheduling.
+Our Program Director or Scheduling Coordinator will provide you will the fee when scheduling.

 What forms of payment does YAH accept?